Countries Where Bitcoin Is Legal and Illegal

 As Bitcoin is not issued by any government or any central bank, the way through which governments choose whether to accept or limit the use of Bitcoin can cause a great deal of controversy.
 Governments don't lack the means to control a decentralized currency; however, they have a hard time tackling and subjugating the network expansion process.

-What Is it Meant By Legal And Illegal?
+Here's What It Means By Legal And Illegal

 Bitcoin's network effect and price growth have gained the attention of governments since 2014 or even sooner.
 Moreover, as a speculative asset, Bitcoin behaves similarly to the stock market.
 As a result, governments can benefit from capital gains taxation, a standard introduced by many countries, including the U.S., which has between 10% to 37% short-term capital gains taxes.

-Governments can enforce cryptocurrency laws on exchange platforms or prohibit financial institutions from transacting or accept any crypto payment.
-Regardless, the open nature of the internet and the decentralized status of Bitcoin make it impossible to enforce regulation fully.
+Governments can enforce cryptocurrency laws on exchange platforms or prohibit financial institutions from transacting or accepting any crypto payment.
+Regardless, the open nature of the Internet and Bitcoin's decentralized status make it impossible to fully enforce regulation.

 In the case of Bitcoin, legality is defined by the extent to which Bitcoin can be used freely, without any limitations or constraints.
 Each country defines the legal status of Bitcoin, and its legal status is determined by how the law is stated, and whether it is included in the current financial system or defined outside of it.
 Thus, this article considers Bitcoin legal if people can transact it freely despite Central Banks trying to restrict access to digital assets.